aurajs/aura/README.md

 ### Widget

 A widget represents an unit of a page.
-Each widget is independant.
+Each widget is independent.
 This means that they know nothing about each other.
 To make them communicate, a [Publish/Subscribe (Mediator)](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#mediatorpatternjavascript) pattern is used.